 One slap.
 Just one slap.
 And her life changes drastically.

 Initially, it sounded a little too unrealistic for me to get interested in watching the movie.
-I mean, all it takes is one slap from the husband, for the wife’s perspective on life to change?
+I mean, all it takes is one slap from the husband, for the wife to act against him?
 What ’bout the hundred over female protagonists I watched on screen; who never questioned the multiple slaps they received in their respective storylines?

 In amusement and amazement, I watched the film.
 While I found it a little slow in the beginning, I could not wait to see how the calm, harmonious lives of the leads turn upside down after Amrita (played by Taapsee Pannu), gets slapped by her husband, Vikram (played by Pavail Gulati).
 I had expected their relationship to be on the rocks from the beginning.
-However, the couple shared a sweet and simple bond.
+However, the film began off by showing this couple sharing a sweet and simple bond.